 13. Amendments in relation to assigning cost responsibility as between a distributor and a generator in relation to the connection of renewable generation facilities to distribution systems.

 14. Amendments in relation to distributor-owned generation.

-15. Amendments to the DSC that address issues related to the DSC's alternative bid provisions.
+15. Amendments that address issues related to the DSC's alternative bid provisions.

-16. Amendments to the DSC that address customer service issues applicable to all residential customers.
+16. Amendments that address customer service issues applicable to all residential customers.